The A/C system provides the following features:

 FREON AND COMPONENT OPERATION

-Most of todays systems used on this vehicle is a non-cycling system.
+Most of today's air conditioning systems used on vehicles is a non-cycling system.
 Non-cycling A/C systems use a high pressure switch to protect the A/C system from excessive pressure.
+Pressure is constantly controlled by a variable wave plate inside the compressor.
 The high pressure switch will OPEN the electrical signal to the compressor clutch, if the refrigerant pressure becomes excessive.
 After the high and the low sides of the A/C system pressure equalize, the high pressure switch will CLOSE.
 This completes the electrical circuit to the compressor clutch.
 The A/C system is also mechanically protected with the use of a high pressure relief valve.
-If the high pressure switch were to fail or if the refrigerant system becomes restricted and refrigerant pressure continues to rise, the high pressure relief will pop open and release refrigerant from the system.
+If the high pressure switch were to fail or if the refrigerant system becomes restricted and refrigerant pressure continues to rise, the high pressure relief will pop open and release freon from the system.

 The A/C compressor is belt driven and operates when the magnetic clutch is engaged.
 The compressor builds pressure on the vapor refrigerant.
 Compressing the refrigerant also adds heat.
 The refrigerant is discharged from the compressor through the discharge hose, and forced through the condenser and then through the balance of the A/C system.